 Rest homes must meet the Health and Disability Services Standards NZS 8134:2008, and be certified to operate by the Ministry of Health.
 They must also meet the requirements set in their contract with the District Health Board.
 The Ministry of Health arranges both regular and ‘spot’ audits of all rest homes to ensure they are continuing to meet both the Standards, and the District Health Board contract requirements.
 The District Health Board and the Ministry of Health will carry out additional inspections if needed.
 Summaries of audits for all residential homes are available for the public to read on the Ministry of Health’s web site page.
 Radius Care have an outstanding record with our audits.

-This is called an accommodation supplement fee and costs between $15 and $75 per night depending on the size and amenities available in a room.
+This is called an accommodation supplement fee and starts at $10 per night depending on the size and amenities available in a room.
 This additional fee is paid privately by the resident and is not Government funded.
 All of the aged care homes in the Radius Care Group offer a standard room option at no additional fee.
+Each care home sets it’s own fees so please talk to the care home manager for more details.